awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

     func (l *List) Remove(e *Element) interface{}
 {% endhighlight %}

 All the functions that are dealing with the elements of the List are defined with empty interfaces.
-That could be completely avoided if the List type could be parametrized over other types (like the builtin types map and slice can be.
-If you want to read more about these types, which seem to require other types to produce a 'final type', start <a href="http://en.wikipedia.org/wiki/Kind_%28type_theory%29">here<a>).
+That could be completely avoided if the List type could be parametrized over other types (like the builtin types map and slice can be).
+If you want to read more about those types, which seem to require other types to produce a 'final type', start <a href="http://en.wikipedia.org/wiki/Kind_%28type_theory%29">here<a>).

 ### Lack of algebraic data types